What is Corneal Collagen Cross-Linking?

-Be Eye Wise and know that CrossLinking, or CXL, is used to increase the rigidness of the cornea’s surface by inducing additional cross-links within or between collagen fibers.
-By using UV-A light, riboflavin and photomediator, CXL can help slow, stabilize and perhaps even reverse the progression of corneal ectasia and keratoconus.
+Be Eye Wise and know that cross-linking, is a surgical treatment for corneal ectasia such as keratoconus, PMD, and post-LASIK ectasia.
+It is used to increase the rigidness of the cornea’s surface by inducing additional cross-links between collagen fibers.
+By using UV-A light, riboflavin and photomediator, cross-linking can help slow, stabilize and perhaps even reverse the progression of corneal ectasia.

 The cornea is the clear, outer layer of your eye.
 The middle, or stromal layer, is the thickest part of the cornea.
 It is made up of mostly water and a protein called collagen.
 Collagen makes the cornea strong and flexible.
 It also helps the cornea keep its round, regular shape.
 This healthy cornea focuses light so you can see clearly.

 Some diseases change the middle layer of the cornea.
 The cornea gets thinner and weaker.
 This thin cornea bulges into an irregular, cone shape.
 Your vision may be blurry, and your eyes may be bothered by bright lights.
 The cornea disease may get worse over time.
 The medical name for this is corneal ectasia, and there are two types.

 - Keratoconus – occurs when the cornea starts to thin out and eventually bulge into a cone-like shape, due to the natural aging and changing of your eyes/cornea.